Lightning-Universe/lightning-flash/docs/source/quickstart.rst

     # 5. Finetune the model
     trainer.finetune(model, datamodule=datamodule, strategy="freeze")

+    # 6. Save the new model!
+    trainer.save_checkpoint("image_classification_model.pt")

+.. testoutput:: finetune

+    ...

+Once your model is finetuned, you can use it for prediction:

+.. testcode:: finetune

-    # 6. Use the model for predictions
+    # 7. Use the model for predictions

+    # Serialize predictions as labels, automatically inferred from the training data in part 2.
+    model.serializer = Labels()

-    predictions = model.predict('data/hymenoptera_data/val/bees/65038344_52a45d090d.jpg')
+    predictions = model.predict(["data/hymenoptera_data/val/bees/65038344_52a45d090d.jpg", "data/hymenoptera_data/val/ants/2255445811_dabcdf7258.jpg"])
-    # Expact 1 -> bee
     print(predictions)

-    predictions = model.predict('data/hymenoptera_data/val/ants/2255445811_dabcdf7258.jpg')
-    # Expact 0 -> ant
-    print(predictions)

-    # 7. Save the new model!
-    trainer.save_checkpoint("image_classification_model.pt")
+.. testoutput:: finetune

+    ['bees', 'ants']

-Once your model is finetuned, use it for prediction anywhere you want!
+Or you can use the saved model for prediction anywhere you want!

 .. code-block:: python